 PFlow mechanical lifts use a chain over sprocket lifting system to ensure smooth travel and bounce-free stops to multiple levels.
 Whether you are in need of a pallet lift or your application requires moving boxes, totes, pallets, or large machinery, PFlow’s mechanical lifts can meet your needs.
 Designed to withstand the rigors of unlimited use, PFlow mechanical lifts can transport loads from 100 lbs to over 200,000 lbs.
 All lifts come with a lifetime structural warranty.

 Let our VRC experts help you determine the right mechanical VRC for your specific application.

 4-Post F Series

 The 4-Post F Series mechanical lift (VRC) is capable of lifting the largest, bulkiest, and heaviest materials.
-It can accommodate loads up to 200,000 lbs.
+It can handle loads up to 200,000 lbs.
 Because of its 4-post design, the F Series accommodates loading and unloading from all sides.

 2-Post M Series